 Is loyalty dying?

 As the business landscape continues to evolve, and the gig economy gains steam, it's a question that comes up more and more often.
-Average tenure amongst employees is gradually shrinking, and due to the extreme cost of turnover, retention is becoming a great concern for many organizations.
+Average tenure amongst employees is gradually shrinking, and due to the extreme cost of turnover, employee retention is becoming a great concern for many organizations.

 Some workplace experts like Lynda Gratton claim that the age of employee loyalty is already dead; however, in an excellent New York Times piece, "The Shifting Definition of Worker Loyalty," Phyllis Korkki explains that it may not be so simple.